comit-network/RFCs/RFC-003-SWAP-basic.md

 He MUST make his decision early enough such that he will be able to deploy the β-HTLC before `beta_expiry`.
 If Bob deploys β-HTLC too close to or after `beta_expiry` Alice MUST abort the protocol.

-If he decides to continue the swap, he deploys β-HTLC to β with the following parameters determined in the setup phase:
+If he decides to continue with the swap, he deploys β-HTLC to β with the following parameters determined in the setup phase:

   - asset: `beta_asset`
   - redeem_identity: `beta_redeem_identity`